 My approach is encouraging but my standards are high.
 All high-schoolers are welcome; please contact me if you have any questions.

-Completion of this course, grade 75% or higher, is equivalent to 1 High School Honors English credit.
+At the completion of this course, grade 75% or higher, parents may choose to award 1 High School Honors English credit.

 Withdrawal fee after 10/1/17 – two months’ tuition